Thermodynamic Evidence for Density Wave Order in Two Dimensional 4He Supersolid

-In a previous report, we have discussed evidence for an emergent two dimensional supersolid in the second layer of $^{4}$He on graphite \cite{Nyeki2017,Nyeki2017b}.
-That torsional oscillator study of the mass decoupling of the film was made over a fine grid of coverages to significantly lower temperatures than prior work \cite{Crowell1996}, approaching 1\,mK.
-Achieving such low temperatures was essential to establish both the temperature dependence of the superfluid density and the full coverage range over which the supersolid response occurred.
-A superfluid fraction at $T=0$ ranging from 0.8 to 0.2 was observed.
-Furthermore, a remarkable scaling behaviour of the superfluid density was identified.
-We found a sequence of four coverage intervals with distinct features of data collapse; two with scaling of a single parameter which is a characteristic temperature scale (I, II) and two with two parameter scaling (A, B), Fig.~\ref{fig:Isotherms}\,(a).
+In a previous report, we have discussed evidence for an emergent two-dimensional supersolid in the second layer of $^{4}$He on graphite~\cite{Nyeki2017,Nyeki2017b}.
+That torsional oscillator study of the mass decoupling of the film was made over a fine grid of coverages to significantly lower temperatures than prior work~\cite{Crowell1996}, approaching 1\,mK.
+Achieving such low temperatures was essential to establish both the temperature dependence of the superfluid density and the full coverage range over which the supersolid response occurs.
+A superfluid fraction at $T=0$ ranging from 0.8 to 0.2 was established.
+Furthermore, a remarkable scaling behavior of the superfluid density was identified.
+We found a sequence of four coverage intervals with distinct features of data collapse; two with scaling of a single parameter which is a characteristic temperature scale (I, II) and two with two-parameter scaling (A, B), Fig.~\ref{fig:Isotherms}\,(a).
 This provided further evidence of the potential interplay between film structure and superfluid response.
 In the second layer supersolid, the anomalous temperature dependence of the superfluid density in the low temperature limit was explained in terms of a spectrum of elementary excitations with a set of soft roton minima.
 It follows that the structure factor is strongly peaked at the momenta of these minima: density wave order.
 These results led us to propose a state of intertwined density wave and superfluid order.

-Supportive evidence for superfluidity, as opposed to viscoelatic response, is provided by a torsional oscillator study which shows that the superfluid density is independent of frequency \cite{Choi2021}.
+Supportive evidence for superfluidity, as opposed to visco-elastic response, is provided by a torsional oscillator study which shows that the superfluid density is independent of frequency~\cite{Choi2021}.
 However, because the minimum temperature in that work was 20\,mK it was not possible to follow the superfluid response over the full second layer coverage range.

-Importantly, the recent simulations by quantum Monte Carlo methods \cite{Gordillo2020} find evidence of supersolidity (the coverage scale is within 1\% of that adopted in our work).
-A stable 7/12 second layer superlattice phase is identified, with superfluid fraction 0.3.
-This r\a'egime of supersolid response is well aligned with regions I and II, identified experimentally.